GH-Syn/strlib/README.md

   </p>
 </div>

 ## Description
 `strlib` is a Python library that provides mutative functionality for strings.
 It's purpose is to provide an alternative to existing libaries such as `re` through a comprehensive set of functions.

-## Rationale
-This inspiration / purpose for creating this library was because in pre-refactor stage of creating `urban`, I found making a plethora of utility functoins quite difficult to navigate and document.
-This library hopes to mitigate the utility overhead through modularized formatting utility functions.

 ## Usage
 ```python